54 Rooms in a House: Design Inspiration for Your Home

 39. Home Bar

 If you like to entertain, create a home bar in a dining room or living room nook, under the stairs, or in the basement.
-If it's part of an open space, use color, wallpaper, backsplash, or other wall treatments to define the space clearly.
+If it's a part of an open space, use color, wallpaper, backsplash, or other wall treatments to define the space clearly.

-An island and stools invite guests to gather around as you show off your cocktail-making skills.
+An island and stools invite guests to gather as you show off your cocktail-making skills.
 Consider adding a wine or bar fridge and sink.
 Open shelves allow you to display your collection, while closed storage helps keep accessories organized.

 40. Pet Room